 I learned to view my actions that could have been thought of as detrimental… as good for me.
 Let me explain.

-We all know, in theory, the value of surrounding ourselves with a good team.
-Utilizing our resources to achieve success, right?

-Well, my most valued team members throughout my life have always been my boyfriends.
-The one I mentioned earlier – the downhill mountain biker, adrenaline junkie guy who made me tough as nails .
+Skiing and training was my work.
+That other stuff was my life.

+WorK: Gym sessions 5 days a week, for 4 - 5 hours, and then agility and quickness sessions in the afternoon, on top of my mountain biking social schedule.. and dirtbiking by that point too.
+(I’d traded the the mtn biker /surfer boyfriend in, and I was dating a snowmobiler/dirtbiker guy).

-the fun stuff (more extreme sports) I did with them…
+…the fun stuff (more extreme sports) I did with them…

-…

-was out, because it was too hard to avoid the temptation to party all the time with him.
-When the opportunity to pursue my skicross dream with the support of the Canadian National Team came about, I had switched to a guy who didn’t really drink or party, who continued to push me in all of our extreme sports, and who was able to travel around to various events and cheer me on from the sidelines.
-Looking back, it was exactly the kind of support I needed to power through 5 hours of gym time each day, and the skills I developed learning about backcountry snowmobiling, or even hitting big cliffs, skiing high-risk lines, all accessed by snowmobiles, and then of course the crossover from all of the time we spent dirtbiking / riding motocross in the summer was immense.
-I most definitely became a better skicross racer because of that relationship.
-But it took some trial and error to get the balance right.
-Many times, I was tempted by the idea of going off on a big dirtbiking mission instead of hitting the gym, and I just couldn’t resist that urge. (

-I’ve always been one to follow my heart.
+…that was my “life.”

+It was hard for my coaches to manage their concern for my safety with their understanding of my passions, and the value of the cross-training.

+Thankfully, they put a lot of faith in my decision-making ability.

+They knew it was my way to de-stress, stoke the fire inside.

+I’d skip gym sessions.
 And then I’d beat myself up for it.

-But then, the good results on the world cup tou followed anyway.
+But then, the good results on the world cup tor followed anyway.

 …Some may argue that I would have skied even better, had I been more devoted to my coaches’ schedule,

-but I know for sure, now that I in fact skied as well as I’d ever dreamed I could..
+but I now believe that I --in fact -- skied as well as I’d ever dreamed I could..

-…

-,

-t.
+…as well as I needed to,

+to be the best,

+when it mattered most.

-SO THAT
+SO YOU COULD ARGUE THAT

-” I JUST ACHIEVEd THE IDEAL WORK/LIFE BALANCE.”
+” I JUST MANAGED TO ACHIEVE THE IDEAL WORK/LIFE BALANCE.”

-I (internally)
+I always (internally) justified any lack of effort somewhere with my extra effort somewhere else...

+I had a mental tally in my mind, and i was eventually able to convince myself that i was doing enough.

-I remember the moment that my mindset – my attitude toward my “OP Ashleigh” (explain) tendancies –shifted for the better.
+I remember the moment that my mindset – my attitude toward my “OP Ashleigh” (explain) tendencies –shifted for the better.

 It was the first race of the season, in Les Contamines, France

-I had this incredible coach, who granted me SO much flexibility, knowing that (He actually l)
+I had this incredible coach, WILLY RAINE, (Nancy Greene's son), who granted me SO much flexibility, knowing that I absolutely HAD to be in a positive frame of mind to perform.

+(He actually learned to say "have fun Ash!" in the start gate... instead of "good luck" or "kick some ass".)

-However, with it being the last off-season before the Olympics, my other coaches has convinced me to:
+However, with it being the last off-season before the Olympics, my other coaches had convinced me to:

 -stop riding my dirtbike and my downhill mountain bike…